Signal (software): Controversial use

-Signal's terms of service state that the product must not be used to violate the law.
+Signal's terms of service states that the product may not be used to violate the law.
 According to a former employee, Signal's leadership at the time told him they would say something "if and when people start abusing Signal or doing things that we think are terrible".
-In January 2021, the position of Signal's leadership was to take a "hands-off approach to moderation" as the company's employees are not able to read user messages and the Signal Foundation "don't want to be a media company".
+In January 2021, the position of Signal's leadership was to take a "hands-off approach to moderation" as the company's employees are not able to read user messages and the Signal Foundation does not "want to be a media company".

 In 2016, authorities in India arrested members of a suspected ISIS-affiliated terrorist cell that communicated via Signal.

-Extremist right-wing militias and white nationalists used Signal for organizing their actions including the Unite the Right II rally in 2018, after the Charlottesville car attack at the Unite the Right rally in 2017 had killed 1 and injured 35.
+Radical right-wing militias and white nationalists use Signal for organizing their actions, including the Unite the Right II rally in 2018.

+The claim that Signal is used to fund terrorist or criminal activities is the justification for Turkey to criminalize the app for the general population, which Abdullah Bozkurt claims is a way the "government abuses its counterterrorism laws to punish critics, opponents and dissidents."

+Use by Trump administration

+In March 2025, it was revealed that senior members of the Trump administration—including vice president JD Vance, secretary of state Marco Rubio, and defense secretary Pete Hegseth—were using Signal to discuss sensitive information, including details of military attack plans in Yemen.
+The existence of the chat was disclosed by The Atlantic editor-in-chief Jeffrey Goldberg, who was accidentally added to the chat.
+Brian Hughes of the National Security Council later confirmed the authenticity of Goldberg's account.